linuschui/where2eat/README.md

 V1.20
 - allow users to select the specific restaurant to review
 - added delete button to allow users to delete only reviews posted by them

+V1.21
+- allow users to like reviews on all reviews page